 Well, it's all to do with overcoming the bumpy ride that comes with small wheels.
 Alex Moulton achieved that by equipping his bike with suspension, and Raleigh smoothed the ride of its RSW by going 'primitive', with soft, inefficient balloon tyres.
 Royal Enfield chose the The Third Way – like Dawes with its Kingpin the year before, they simply chose not-so-small wheels.
 Not big, like traditional bikes, but in-between, in this case 20”, or 451 ETRTO.

 It was a compromise, but a pretty good one, as 20" wheels went on to become the standard for 'shopper' bikes.
 So what you see here is one of the original 20" shoppers – a progenitor of the many, good and bad, that conveyed the impoverished, the terminally practical and others with no shame during the car-crazed 70s and 80s.
-The difference is that in the mid-1960s the few 'twentys' around were not humble shopper bikes – they were The Bikes Of The Future.
+The difference is that at the time this bike was made – in the mid-1960s – the few 'twentys' around were not humble shopper bikes – rather they were The Bikes Of The Future.

 The Royal Enfield company was long established, having its origins in 1851 as a manufacturer of needles under one George Townsend.
 After Townsend's death his son, also George, began selling cycle parts to the trade before himself making complete bicycles.
 A takeover in November 1891 brought a new name: 'The Eadie Manufacturing Company Ltd'.
 That name didn’t last long, as a contract to supply precision parts to the Enfield Royal Small Arms Factory brought about another change, this time to ‘Enfield’, and inspiring that most memorable of mottos: ‘Made like a gun’.